NavSource Main Page FAQ Contact us Search NavSource

 Wedderburn 417kUSS Kittyhawk (CVA-63) refueling Wedderburn near Subic Bay, late December 1962 or early January 1963.
 From the collection of R.L.
 “Bob” Clawson.Carol Hipperson, author of Radioman: An Eyewitness Account of Pearl Harbor and World War II in the Pacific.

-Wedderburn 145kNear Vladivostok in March of 1963.
+Wedderburn 145kNear Vladivostok, March 1963.
 From the collection of R.L.
 “Bob” Clawson.Carol Hipperson, author of Radioman: An Eyewitness Account of Pearl Harbor and World War II in the Pacific.

 Wedderburn 409k19th birthday greeting to the crew of Wedderburn.
 From the collection of R.L.
 “Bob” Clawson.Carol Hipperson, author of Radioman: An Eyewitness Account of Pearl Harbor and World War II in the Pacific.

-Wedderburn 81kA fuel stop at Midway Island on the way to WestPac, USS Bausell (DD-845), USS Richard B. Anderson and on the other side of the pier is, probably, the USS Wedderburn (DD-684) in January 1966.Larry Backus
+Wedderburn 81kA fuel stop at Midway Island on the way to WestPac.
+USS Bausell (DD-845), USS Richard B. Anderson (DD-786) and probably USS Wedderburn (DD-684) on the other side of the pier, January 1966.Larry Backus

 USS WEDDERBURN DD-684 History